libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The early data in Noise handshake is only sent after the peers establish a shared key, in the second and third handshake messages in the XX pattern.
 So the early data is encrypted and the multiplexer info carried over is protected.
-These is no security weakening in this case either.
+There is no security weakening in this case either.

 ## Alternative options considered